 We offer excellent access to DARK SKIES for all those of you interested in star watching - we suffer little from light pollution and enjoy many evenings reclining outside watching the stars.

-Long breaks, short breaks or just an overnight stop - you can be sure of a warm welcome and traditional hospitality at Tyn-y-bryn.
+Long breaks, or shorter breaks - you can be sure of a warm welcome and traditional hospitality at Tyn-y-bryn.
 Join us at "The house on the hill" above Abergavenny, the Gateway to Wales.